 Another challenge was the local seagull population, and the associated issues with bird guano and nesting which might impact on solar generation.
 One element of the solution was to install a SolarEdge inverter and optimiser system, limiting the impact of a nesting or guano issue to a pair of panels, rather than a whole string.
 It would also provide detailed monitoring to identify an issue as and when it might arise.

 Another consideration was the ongoing maintenance of the system, and the costs associated with accessing a roof of this size.
 Mypower proposed the installation of an on-roof access and fall-safe system, plus a slight redesign of the PV layout to allow for all areas of the array to be accessed safely.
-This would avoid incurring costly access charges for future maintenance and cleaning.
+This would avoid incurring costly access charges for future maintenance and solar panel cleaning.

 Key facts and predictions with no subsidy or grants